 Response 3

 Thank you for noting this error.
 We repeated this experiment multiple times and the current figure references a representative experiment; the original version of the text referenced a different replicate.
-We have updated the text to reflect the appropriate values (line X).
+We have updated the text to reflect the appropriate values (line 314).